AriezLabs/blog/content/blog/zero.md

 So last week I bought a Pi Zero hoping it could replace the AWS EC2 instance that I currently use as a SSH server for my iPad Pro.
 I use this to do actual programming work on the iPad, and overall, I'm pretty happy with this setup even though it's got a few warts.

 My motivation for going with a local SSH server is mostly in not being dependent on a decent internet connection, though  price, control and ping are upsides as well.
-Going local is viable thanks to [Ethernet over USB](https://marcelwiget.blog/2018/12/02/tether-rpi-to-ipad-pro-via-ethernet-over-usb-c/) in the first place: you can tether devices like a Raspberry Pi to an iPad *and* power them with a single cable.
+Going local is viable only thanks to [Ethernet over USB](https://marcelwiget.blog/2018/12/02/tether-rpi-to-ipad-pro-via-ethernet-over-usb-c/)
+: you can tether devices like a Raspberry Pi to an iPad *and* power them with a single cable.
 I think the idea was popularized by [this video](https://youtu.be/IR6sDcKo3V8).